What Is credit Utilisation?

-Credit utilisation (also called your credit utilisation ratio or rate) is the percentage of your total available revolving credit limit that you're currently using.
-It's calculated across all your credit cards and revolving accounts combined β and also measured on each individual account.
+credit utilisation (also called your credit utilisation ratio) is the percentage of your total available revolving credit limit that you are currently using.
+It is calculated across all your credit cards and revolving accounts combined - and also measured on each individual account.

-Formula: Credit utilisation = (total outstanding balances Γ· total credit limits) Γ 100
+Formula: credit utilisation = (total outstanding balances divided by total credit limits) x 100

-Credit utilisation typically accounts for around 30% of your credit score calculation β making it the second most important factor after payment history.
-The good news: it's also the fastest-moving factor.
+credit utilisation typically accounts for around 30% of your credit score calculation - making it the second most important factor after payment history.
+It is also the fastest-moving factor.
 Paying down a balance can improve your score within a single billing cycle.

 What Utilisation Percentage Should You Aim For?

 Optimal range.
-Shows you're using credit but barely touching your limit.
+Shows you are using credit but barely touching your limit.
 Associated with the highest credit scores.
-Aim for this if you're preparing for a mortgage or major credit application.
+Aim for this if you are preparing for a mortgage or major credit application.

-Generally considered acceptable and won't significantly hurt your score.
+Generally considered acceptable and will not significantly hurt your score.
 Most people in good financial health sit in this range.

 Starts to have a noticeably negative effect on your score.
-Suggests you're relying heavily on available credit.
+Suggests you are relying heavily on available credit.
 Lenders may see this as a risk indicator.

 Significantly hurts your credit score.
-Near-maxed or maxed-out cards are a major red flag for lenders and can result in rejections even if you've never missed a payment.
+Near-maxed or maxed-out cards are a major red flag for lenders and can result in rejections even if you have never missed a payment.

 Pay down balances before your statement closes

-Credit bureaus typically receive your balance data when your monthly statement is generated β not when you make a payment.
+credit bureaus typically receive your balance data when your monthly statement is generated.
 Paying down your balance a few days before your statement closing date means the lower balance is what gets reported to the bureau that month.

 Request a credit limit increase

-If your spending hasn't changed but your limit is low, requesting a credit limit increase immediately reduces your utilisation ratio.
-For example: Β£2,000 balance on a Β£4,000 limit = 50% utilisation.
-Increase the limit to Β£8,000 and β with the same balance β utilisation drops to 25%.
-Ask your card provider for a limit increase; this may trigger a soft or hard search depending on the lender.
+If your spending has not changed but your limit is low, requesting a credit limit increase immediately reduces your utilisation ratio.
+Example: £2,000 balance on a £4,000 limit = 50% utilisation.
+Increase the limit to £8,000 and - with the same balance - utilisation drops to 25%.

 Spread spending across multiple cards

 Rather than putting all spending on one card and maxing it out, spread it across two or three cards.
 This keeps individual card utilisation low even if combined spending is the same.
-Remember: bureaus measure both overall and per-account utilisation.
+Bureaus measure both overall and per-account utilisation.

 Make multiple payments per month